Choose 2 or 3 Disciplines

 Q: How cold is the water - do I need a wetsuit?

-A: Depending on the weather we've been having, the water temperature can be in the upper 60's or low 70's.
-Most participants will wear a wetsuit, but it is really a matter of personal preference.
-You can rent a wetsuit at Campus Cycles.
+A: Depending on the weather we've been having, the water temperature can be in the low to mid 70's.
+Most participants who swim as their first leg will wear a wetsuit, but it is really a matter of personal preference.
+Those who swim as their second or third leg of the race typically do not wear a wetsuit.
+You can rent a wetsuit at any Runners Roost location.
+Be sure to reserve yours EARLY

 Q: How does a two-sport event work?